pgbackrest/pgbackrest/README.md

 pgBackRest can encrypt the repository to secure backups wherever they are stored.

-### Compatibility with PostgreSQL >= 9.0
+### Compatibility with ten versions of PostgreSQL

-pgBackRest includes support for versions down to 9.0, since older versions of PostgreSQL are still regularly utilized.
+pgBackRest includes support for ten versions of PostgreSQL, the five supported versions and the last five EOL versions.
+This allows ample time to upgrade to a supported version.

 ## Getting Started